KLYN74R/Apollo/README.md

 <br/>

 The same principle as for services API.
-The same way it's a repository in this directory, the same way you should update it and so on.
-To check available services API go to
+Each subdirectory - it's a repository in this directory.
+To check your symbiotes and how to interact with them go to

 ```shell

 http(s)://<your_interface>:<port>/symbiotes

 ```

-to check your symbiotes and how to interact with them

 <br/><br/>